mmoershe/sigir2025-shared-task/README.md

 Detailed task descriptions for Task A and Task B are available on the [workshop website](https://sim4ia.org/sigir2025/).
 To run initial experiments for these tasks, follow the steps outlined below.

+> A short note on the examples used in this first tutorial: Although we provide more sessions for all tasks, we only included a smaller sample in the examples due to run time and memory restrictions in GitHub Codespaces.
+If you run the examples in a more potent local environment, all available sessions should and could be used.

 1. Adjust your query reformulation approach
     - You can find existing implementations in `simiir/user/query_generators/` for Task A1/A2 and `simiir/user/utterance_generators` for Task B
 2. Create a new user configuration that uses your query reformulation approach